 Option 1: Include the following for customers exclusively served by Transfer Service

-For Mid-C Resources Over Non-Firm, per section 4.3.4.1.2 above, with TCMS coverage identified in section 4.3.6 above, BPA shall deliver replacement power to «Customer Name»’s load during any Transmission Event consistent with the Transfer Service Customers’ Non-Federal Market Purchase Exchange terms and conditions in Exhibit D. Such Exhibit D language may be added to this Agreement consistent with section 4.3.4.1.2 above.
+For Mid-C Resources Over Non-Firm, per section 4.3.3.1.2 above, with TCMS coverage, BPA shall not assess an Unauthorized Increase Charge during any Transmission Event consistent with the “Transfer Service Customers’ Non-Federal Market Purchase Exchange” terms and conditions in Exhibit D. Such Exhibit D language may be added to this Agreement consistent with section 4.3.3.1.2 above.

 End Option 1

-Option 2: Include the following for customers exclusively directly connected.
+Option 2: Include the following for customers exclusively directly-connected.

-For Mid-C Resources Over Non-Firm, per section 4.3.4.1.2 above, with TCMS coverage identified in section 4.3.6 above, BPA shall deliver replacement power to «Customer Name» load during any Transmission Event that is announced for the hour(s) of delivery that affects «Customer Name»’s Mid-C Resource Over Non-Firm, through the duration of the Transmission Event, if the Transmission Event affects the secondary network transmission used to deliver the resource between Mid-C or BPA Power and «Customer Name»’s load.
+For Mid-C Resources Over Non-Firm, per section 4.3.3.1.2 above, with TCMS coverage, BPA shall not assess an Unauthorized Increase Charge during any Transmission Event that is announced for the hour(s) of delivery that affects «Customer Name»’s Mid-C Resource Over Non-Firm, through the duration of the Transmission Event, if the Transmission Event affects the secondary network transmission used to deliver the resource between Mid-C or BPA Power and «Customer Name»’s load.

 End Option 2

-Option 3: Include the following for customers that have BOTH directly connected and served by Transfer Service.
+Option 3: Include the following for customers that are BOTH directly-connected and served by Transfer Service.

-For Mid-C Resources Over Non-Firm, per section 4.3.4.1.2 above, with TCMS coverage identified in section 4.3.6 above, BPA shall deliver replacement power to «Customer Name»’s load served by Transfer Service during any Transmission Event consistent with the Transfer Service Customers’ Non-Federal Market Purchase Exchange terms and conditions in Exhibit D. Such Exhibit D language may be added to this Agreement consistent with section 4.3.4.1.2 above.
+For Mid-C Resources Over Non-Firm, per section 4.3.3.1.2 above, with TCMS coverage, BPA shall not assess an Unauthorized Increase Charge during any Transmission Event consistent with the Transfer Service Customers’ Non-Federal Market Purchase Exchange terms and conditions in Exhibit D. Such Exhibit D language may be added to this Agreement consistent with section 4.3.3.1.2 above.

-For Mid-C Resources Over Non-Firm, per section 4.3.4.2.2 above, with TCMS coverage identified in section 4.3.6 above, BPA shall deliver replacement power to «Customer Name»’s directly connected load during any Transmission Event that is announced for the hour(s) of delivery that affects «Customer Name»’s Mid-C Resource Over Non-Firm, through the duration of the Transmission Event, if the Transmission Event affects the secondary network transmission used to deliver the resource between Mid-C or BPA Power and «Customer Name»’s load.
+For Mid-C Resources Over Non-Firm, per section 4.3.3.2.2 above, with TCMS coverage, BPA shall not assess an Unauthorized Increase Charge during any Transmission Event that is announced for the hour(s) of delivery that affects «Customer Name»’s Mid-C Resource Over Non-Firm, through the duration of the Transmission Event, if the Transmission Event affects the secondary network transmission used to deliver the resource between Mid-C or BPA Power and «Customer Name»’s load.

 End Option 3

-If the Transmission Event is multiple hours in duration, BPA shall provide TCMS coverage for the entire Transmission Event.
-During any Planned Transmission Outage that impacts «Customer Name»’s Dedicated Resource with TCMS coverage, BPA may, at BPA’s sole discretion, obtain alternate transmission from such resource to «Customer Name»’s load instead of delivering replacement power to «Customer Name»’s load.
+During any Planned Transmission Outage that impacts «Customer Name»’s Dedicated Resource with TCMS coverage, BPA may, at BPA’s sole discretion, obtain alternate transmission from such resource to «Customer Name»’s load.
 If a Planned Transmission Outage affects a Dedicated Resource with TCMS coverage, then Power Services shall notify «Customer Name» of such Planned Transmission Outage.

 If a Planned Transmission Outage is cancelled or adjusted such that «Customer Name» is able to deliver any portion of the resource to load normally during any portion of the previously announced Planned Transmission Outage, then «Customer Name» shall do so.

-4.3.7.1 Limitations on the Frequency of TCMS Coverage(07/14/17 Version)
+4.3.5.1 Limitations on the Frequency of TCMS Coverage

-If «Customer Name» is purchasing TCMS for a Dedicated Resource with firm transmission from all applicable providers, or if «Customer Name» is purchasing TCMS for a Dedicated Resource as provided for in section 4.3.5, then BPA shall provide TCMS without the following limits identified in this section 4.3.7.1.
+If «Customer Name» is purchasing TCMS for a Dedicated Resource with firm transmission from all applicable providers, , then BPA shall provide TCMS without the following limits identified in this section 4.3.4.1.